TheJadex/TheJadex/README.md

 - 👋 Hi, I’m TheJade or you can also call me Moyosore
 - 👀 I’m interested in Gaming and Mobile App Development
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning C# and .Net
+- 🖥 Currently a python programmer
 - 💞️ I’m looking to collaborate on different projects I can lay my hands on
 - 📫 How to reach me - twitter: TheJade_xx
                      - email: moyosoreoluwamafo@gmail.com